munificent/craftinginterpreters/book/strings.md

 <aside name="factored">

-Alright, I admit there are a ton of little helper functions and macros to wade through here.
-I've tried to keep the code minimal and nicely factored, but that tends to lead to a scattering of tiny functions.
-I promise they will pay off in later chapters when we reuse them for other object types.
+I admit there are a ton of helper functions and macros to wade through here.
+I try to keep the code minimal and nicely factored, but that leads to a scattering of tiny functions.
+They will pay off in later chapters when we reuse them for other object types.

 </aside>

 ^code allocate-object (2 before, 2 after)

 It allocates an object of the given size on the heap.
 Note that the size is *not* just the size of Obj itself.
-We pass in the size so that there is room for the extra payload fields needed by the specific object type being created.
+The caller passes in the number of bytes so that there is room for the extra payload fields needed by the specific object type being created.

 Then it initializes the Obj state -- right now, that's just the type tag.
-This function returns to `copyString()` which finishes initializing the ObjString fields.
-The `string()` parser function in the compiler then wraps that in a Value and stuffs it in the chunk's constant table.
-It then emits an instruction to load that constant onto the stack.

-*Voilà*, we can compile and execute string literals.
+This function returns to `copyString()` which finishes initializing the ObjString fields. *Voilà*, we can compile and execute string literals.

 **todo: illustrate viola**

 ## Operations on Strings

-We have strings, but they don't do much of anything yet.
+Our fancy strings are there, but they don't do much of anything yet.
 A good first step is to make the existing print code not barf on the new value type:

 ^code call-print-object (1 before, 1 after)